Haplogroup G (Y-DNA) by country: Libya

 A survey of the population of Libya based on testing of SNPs is lacking, but a close approximation for the population in Tripoli in the western part of the country based on the STR markers of 63 samples from there in the YHRD database indicates 7.9% are G using the Athey haplogroup predictor.

 Of 20 Jews of Libya, 10% were found to be G. These men seemingly were then living in Israel.

 Morocco

 In 147 samples taken in Morocco, 1% were found to be G.

 In another study 1% of 312 samples in Morocco were G.

 Another study gathered samples only from hamlets in Morocco's Azgour Valley, where none of 33 samples were determined G. These hamlets were selected because they were felt to be typically Berber in composition.

 A study of 20 Moroccan Jews found 30% were G. The tested men were then apparently living in Israel.
-Another study of Jewish men found 19.3% of 83 Jewish men from Morocco belonged to haplogroup G.